KINGSABRI/creds-harvester/README.md

 # creds-harvester
-A simple script to use with cloned website for phishing and credentials harvesting
+A simple script to use with cloned website for phishing and credentials harvesting.

+Collected Credentials will be stored in `credentials.txt` file.
+The `credentials.txt` is not accessable publicly as there is no route to it, test it.

 ## Requirements
 This script uses Sinatra framework as web application server.
 I also recommend to use `rerun` command to run the code as `rerun` watches the chanes on the file and restart it again, so you don't have to interrupt the service.